not-so-wiseman/Bulb/README.md

 <img src="/screenshots/3_select_course.png" width="150"/>

 3. Scroll down the "My Grades" page to see more.
 For each course you will see

-    1. What the student needs to reach their goal for the course and an edit button to change the course goal
+:one: What the student needs to reach their goal for the course and an edit button to change the course goal
-    2. The student's average for the course.
+:two: The student's average for the course.
-    3. All grade items for the course and their grades
+:three: All grade items for the course and their grades
 <img src="/screenshots/4_grades_page.png" width="150"/>

 4. Click the edit button to change the goal average for the course.